Cat6 Cable FAQ

 If the overall office calls for 10 Gigabit Ethernet, then typically, all sockets will be wired in Cat6a, including the phones.
 This single cable design is part of a structured cabling system installation.

 Do Cat6 cables work with Cat5?

 Cat6 and Cat5e systems will each have the same termination standards.
-Furthermore, this will be for the cable cores, core colours, patch panel, modules, and termination plugs.
+Furthermore, this will be for the cable cores, core colours, patch panels, modules, and termination plugs.
 Therefore, all Cat6 elements will plug into Cat5e systems and vice versa.
 However, the performance of the overall cabling system will only be as good as its weakest part.
-Thus plugging Cat6 components into a Cat5e system will only retain the performance of a Cat5e link.
+Thus, plugging Cat6 components into a Cat5e system will only retain the performance of a Cat5e link.
 Furthermore, plugging Cat5e elements into a Cat6 link will reduce it to a Cat5e performance.

 How to differentiate Cat5 and Cat6?

-How to test Cat6 cable?
+How to test a Cat6 cable?

-Besides, you can't tell with these testers the quality of installation and the quality of terminations of the modules and panels.
+Besides, with these testers you can't tell the quality of installation and the quality of terminations of the modules and panels.
 Thus, it is imperative all structured cabling should be tested with a Cable Certification tester.
 One such tester would be the Fluke DSX.

 Can Cat6 run Gigabit Ethernet?

 Cat6 cabling can transmit Gigabit Ethernet up to 90m for a permanent link.
 This link is from the patch panel to the module.
 Furthermore, 5m patch leads can be used at each end.
 Also, a 100m direct link is allowed.